 Report on these data elements as part of your UDS submission.
-Topics include health professional education/training and satisfaction surveys.
+Topics include health professional education/training (do not include continuing education units) and satisfaction surveys.
 Respond to each question based on your health center status as of December 31.

-- 1. Does your health center provide health professional education/training?
-Health professional education/training does not include continuing education units.
+1. Does your health center provide health professional education/training that is a hands-on, practical, or clinical experience?

 - a.
-Yes

-- b.
+Yes - b.
 No

 1a.
 If yes, which category best describes your health center's role in the health professional education/training process?
+(Select all that apply.)

-- a.
-Sponsor2
+a.
+Sponsor 2

-- b.
-Training site partner3
+b.
+Training site partner 3

-- c.
-Other (please describe )
+c.
+Other (please describe '

-- 2. Please indicate the range of health professional education/training offered at your health center and how many individuals you have trained in each category within the last year.
+2. Please indicate the range of health professional education/training offered at your health center and how many individuals you have trained in each category4 within the reporting year.